You will be giving a conference called THE CRAFT BEER INDUSTRY IN NORTH AMERICA. Can you give us a resume?

 First, the market is very diverse, so talking about a single national industry is difficult.
 State-by-state rules mean what the industry looks like in Colorado isn’t what it looks like in Mississippi.
 That said, we’ve seen growth all across the country, albeit at different levels.
 The US now has more breweries than at any time in its history.
 Small and independent brewers have more than 12% volume share of the market, and 21% retail dollar share, and both continue to grow.

-What can the Craft Industry in Canada learn from the one in the USA? and vice and Versa?
+What can the Craft Industry in Canada learn from the one in the USA? and vice Versa?

-Well, I think there’s always a lot of people can learn from individual brewery stories.
+Well, I think there are always a lot of people who can learn from individual brewery stories.
 At a more macro level, I think Canada can learn something about the regulatory structure and protecting small entrant breweries from the market power of incumbents.
-That not to say to create advantages for small brewers, but rather there need to be rules in place for a level playing field where small brewers can actually compete and let consumers decide.
+That is not to say to create advantages for small brewers, but rather there need to be rules in place for a level playing field where small brewers can actually compete and let consumers decide.
 In the other direction, because Canadian brewers have more experience in a tough regulatory environment, I think American brewers can learn a few things about how to compete with the large brewers as they move into the fuller-flavored space.

 What are the trends in the Craft Industry?